CopernicaMarketingSoftware/Documentation/Yothalot/files.md

 the GlusterFS via "/mnt", "/home/user/glusterfs", "/media/glusterfs" or any other mount point.
 It is even permitted to use different mount points on different servers.
-The Yothalot framework internally always uses relative pathnames (relative to the mount point) and each node can reconstructs these relative paths into full pathname based on the mount point used on that node.
+The Yothalot framework internally always uses relative pathnames (relative to the mount point) when tasks are assigned, and each node reconstructs these relative paths into full pathname based on the mount point used on that node.

 ## The Path class